UX Design

 The Query Formulation and the Query Result are the key steps of the flow, since the user takes the most actions in these 2 steps.
 We decided to spend the rest of time to iterate these 2 features after establishing the workflow.

-I was the creator of several components and contributed ideas in the brainstorming (ideas above), the rest of pages in this phase were made by the design lead.
+I was the creator of several components and contributed ideas in the brainstorming (ideas above), the UIs were created by the design lead.

 Challenge Statement